DavidWells/davidwells.io-v1/content/blog/2019-07-01-advanced-package-json-tips.md

 }
 ```

-This is handy for certain occasions
+This is handy for certain occasions.

 ## 4. Using `cross-env` for cross platform scripts

-The setting environment variables in a script is pretty easy, however they aren't cross platform compatible (cough cough windows)
+The setting environment variables in a script is pretty easy; however, they aren't cross-platform compatible (cough cough windows)

-The `cross-env` pkg from npm allows you sets ENV vars for command to use so anyone running your scripts will be happy.
+The `cross-env` pkg from npm allows you set ENV vars for the command to use so anyone running your scripts will be happy.

 **Example:**